Lloyds Bank says it has stopped trading Qatari riyals

-LONDON Lloyds Banking Group (LLOY.L) said on Friday that it has stopped trading Qatari riyals and that the currency is no longer available for sale or buy-back at its high-street banks.
+LONDON (Reuters) - Lloyds Banking Group (LLOY.L) said on Friday that it has stopped trading Qatari riyals and that the currency is no longer available for sale or buy-back at its high-street banks.

 A spokeswoman for the bank said a "third-party supplier" that carries out its foreign exchange service had ceased trading in the currency from June 21.